Lit Camp wouldn't exist without the hard work and support of the following people and institutions...

 Our advisory board

-Our Advisory Board (some of whom are pictured here) is comprised of Lit Camp alumni and selected faculty members.
+Our Advisory Board is comprised of Lit Camp alumni and selected faculty members.

-The Advisory Board meets in twice-yearly retreats to help plan the future of the conference.
-As former campers and faculty, their input is invaluable in determining the conference's direction.
+The Advisory Board meets in twice-yearly retreats to help plan the future of the conference and the organization.
+As former campers and faculty, their input is invaluable in determining Lit Camp's direction.

-Advisory Board members contribute $995/yearly to remain on the board.
+Advisory Board members contribute $1000/yearly to remain on the board.

-Lit Camp Advisory Board members for 2020 are: Jane Ciabattari, Kate Hope Day, Grant Faulkner, Laura Holmes-Haddad, Lisa Maki, Maureen Simons, Douglas Sovern, Frances Stroh, Wendy Voorsanger, and Maury Zeff.
+Lit Camp Advisory Board members for 2020 are: Gail Ansel, Jane Ciabattari, Christi Clancy (not pictured), Grant Faulkner, Maureen Simons, Douglas Sovern, Carole Stivers, Wendy Voorsanger, and Maury Zeff.

 Our campers are the heart and soul of Lit Camp.
 Not only do they come to the conference with an open and generous spirit, they support Lit Camp--both with their time and their money--throughout the year.